-- Final drafts of resource plans approved by shared governance committees.
+- Faculty and staff begin development of SLO program grids.
 (See Doc.
-TA.22) - Faculty and staff begin development of SLO program grids.
-(See Doc.
-TA.11) - Draft of Strategic Plan submitted to Board.
-(See Doc.
-TA.23) - Educational Master Planning Committee to work with administration to provide training to all staff involved in completing annual and comprehensive program review forms. - Vice presidents and researcher to provide data to programs/departments scheduled to complete comprehensive program review. - Programs/departments to begin development of comprehensive program review.
+TA.11) - Educational Master Planning Committee to work with administration to provide training to all staff involved in completing annual and comprehensive program review forms. - Vice presidents and researcher to provide data to programs/departments scheduled to complete comprehensive program review. - Programs/departments to begin development of comprehensive program review.